traviicii/week1project/README.md

 Simon Dutton -
-Grid layout for Sign Up Page,
-All of a, b sections (nav bar, top section) for landing page, Designed some of the buttons & links,
-Fixed the formatting and layout for the landing page for all sections, More design elements,
-Drew out images for grid layouts for all pages,
-Did Grid layout for Sign Up Page,
+Drew out basic images for grid layouts for all pages Grid layout for Sign Up Page
-All of a, b sections (nav bar, top section) for landing page, Designed some of the buttons & links,
-Formatting and layout for the landing page for all sections
+All of a, b sections (nav bar, top section) for landing page Fixed the formatting, sizing, and layout for the landing page for all sections

 Hridesh Karki -